NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

                    └── sha256(pid+formatId_sysmeta)
                    └── sha256(pid+formatId_annotations)

- **Development Note:**
+ **Sysmeta & Metadata Formats**

- Initially, only system metadata files were to be stored, which was proposed to be stored as a delimited file with a header and body section.
+ Initially, only system metadata files were proposed to be stored, in the format of a delimited file with a header and body section.
 The header contains the 64 character hash (content identifier) of the data file described by this sysmeta, followed by a space, then the `formatId` of the metadata format for the metadata in the file, and then a NULL (`\x00`).
 This header is then followed